vk-cs/docs-public/docs/en/ml/spark-to-k8s/how-to-guides/submit-basic-job-pi/submit-basic-job-pi.md

 Spark jobs can be submitted to the cluster in different ways:

 - For Spark applications that do not have dependencies, it is sufficient to pass the application code in the job manifest.
 This approach will be demonstrated below.
-- For Spark applications that require additional artifacts for their operation, you must manually add the required artifacts to the [Object Storage](/en/storage/s3) bucket and edit the job manifest.
+- For Spark applications that require additional artifacts for their operation, you must manually add the required artifacts to the [VK Object Storage](/en/storage/s3) bucket and edit the job manifest.
 This approach is illustrated [using the example of working with ClickHouse](../submit-advanced-job-clickhouse).

 As an example, an application will be used to calculate an approximate value of the number π.